VS Code via Code-Server

 # Provide container file

 Submit the script with sbatch.
-This step launching of the code-server job script and all following steps will need to be repeated each time you log in and connect to VS Code.
+Repeat this step and all following steps each time you log in and connect to VS Code.

 sbatch code-server.job

 This script will start a batch job and launch the code-server container.
-The SSH tunneling instructions, including the code-server session password, will be written to the output file (stdout) called code-server.job.<JobID> (code-server.job.17440706 in this example).
+The SSH tunneling instructions, including the code-server session password, will be written to the output file (stdout), for example code-server.job.12345678 would be the output file in here where 12345678 is our fictional Job ID--the JobID for your output file will be different.
 Concatenate (cat) the output file for tunneling instructions.
 The following is an example output.

 1. SSH tunnel from your workstation using the following command: